Simple linear attention language models balance the recall-throughput tradeoff: Results

 \section{Results}

-In this section, we present results for the following claims: \begin{enumerate}[leftmargin=*] \item \textbf{Language modeling overall.} We evaluate architectures in pretraining from scratch on the Pile \cite{pile} and on standard benchmarks from the LM Eval Harness \citep{eval-harness}.
-We find ${\sysname}$ matches or outperforms the strongest sub-quadratic architectures (e.g. Mamba \cite{gu2023mamba}) across these settings. \item \textbf{Language modeling recall.} ${\sysname}$ closes the gap to attention on the challenging associative recall slice of the real-world Pile language modeling corpus (see \Cref{table:main-quality}), outperforming prior sub-quadratic architectures.
-We apply these pretrained models zero-shot to a suite of recall-intensive tasks (\textit{e.g.} information extraction, QA), showing that \sysname systematically outperforms other efficient architectures with comparable throughput. \item \textbf{Generation throughput.} Our IO-aware implementation of recurrent generation in Based enables $40-60\%$ speedups relative to FlashAttention-2 and Mamba for prefill at $4k$ sequence length and up to $24\times$ higher throughput over FlashAttention-2 in generating $1024$ tokens at batch size $128$ (see \Cref{fig:forward_throughput}). \item \textbf{Ablations of key design choices.} We ablate four key design choices and hyperparameters: (1) the feature map, (2) the feature dimension, (3) use of local sliding-window softmax, and (4) the use of short gated-convolutions.
-The results of these ablations are shown in \Cref{table:ablations}.
+In this section, we present results for the following claims: \begin{enumerate}[leftmargin=*] \item \textbf{Language modeling overall.} We evaluate architectures in pretraining on the Pile \cite{pile} and on standard natural language understanding benchmarks.
+We find ${\sysname}$ matches or outperforms prior sub-quadratic architectures across these settings. \item \textbf{Language modeling recall.} ${\sysname}$ closes the gap to attention on the challenging associative recall slice of the Pile corpus (see \Cref{table:main-quality}).
+We apply these pretrained models zero-shot to a suite of recall-intensive tasks (\textit{e.g.} information extraction, QA), showing that \sysname systematically outperforms Mamba by large margins (10.36 accuracy points at $1.3$b parameters and $50$b tokens). \item \textbf{Generation throughput.} Our IO-aware implementation of recurrent generation in Based enables $40-60\%$ speedups relative to FlashAttention-2 and Mamba for prefill at $4\mathrm{k}$ sequence length and up to $24\times$ higher throughput over FlashAttention-2 in generating $1024$ tokens at batch size $128$ (see \Cref{fig:forward_throughput}). \end{enumerate}